anoma/anoma-wasm-multitoken/crates/vp_multitoken/README.md

 # vp_multitoken

-This validity predicate will keep track of multiple tokens.
+This validity predicate keeps track of multiple tokens.

+It accepts two types of transaction

+- a mint transaction
+- a burn transaction

+A mint or burn transaction must be signed with the key that owns this validity predicate.